patronik/ragman/README.md

 ```
 docker-compose up --build
 ```
-or this to run in background
+or to run in background
 ```
 docker-compose up -d --build
 ```